 - Limerick, Ireland – Irish studies, business, engineering, or health care

 This video offer's one student's experience with studying abroad.

 Semester Abroad Programs

-Many students who may have, in years past, taken a traditional educational route by attending a four-year college or university, are now taking advantage of the remarkable savings provided by community colleges, where they can complete half of their degree program for much less than a traditional college might cost.
+Many students who may have, in years past, take a traditional educational route by attending a four-year college or university, are now taking advantage of the remarkable savings provided by community colleges, where they can complete half of their degree program for much less than a traditional college might cost.
 These more traditional students have the time and inclination to pursue semester-long study abroad programs, and many community college systems offer a host of options.

 - London, England – Santa Rosa Junior College; 16 different courses offered

 - Salamanca, Spain – West Los Angeles College; Spanish language and civilization

 - Madrid, Spain – Pasadena City College; Spanish language, business, and history

 - London, England – Fullerton College; British literature, Western history, US history